top of page

 Why Drayage is the Unsung Hero of America's Ports

-Have you ever thought, when massive cargo ships arrive at busy US ports that include Los Angeles or New York, how their goods reach the warehouses or factories?
-It is all done because drayage enters here.
-This is a short-haul trucking service that transfers containers from port terminals to local destinations.
-In America, where every year more than $5 trillion of international trade is done, drayage becomes the backbone of the supply chain.
-Today, this blog is about the details of drayage and how it connects the world with America.
-So, let’s delve into the details of this topic and understand it thoroughly.
+Have you ever thought about how massive cargo ships deliver their goods to warehouses or factories in the US?
+Ports like Los Angeles and New York are bustling hubs, and drayage plays a crucial role in this process.
+Drayage is a short-haul trucking service that transfers containers from port terminals to local destinations.
+In America, where over $5 trillion of international trade occurs each year, drayage is the backbone of the supply chain.
+Today, we will explore the details of drayage and how it connects the world with America.
+Let’s dive in!

 Basics of Drayage

-It is not that hard to understand drayage.
-Basically, it is port drayage where semi-trucks pick the container directly from ships and take them to nearby rail yards, warehouses, or customer sites.
-The distance is short, which is usually under 100 miles, but the volume is massive.
-In the US, top ports like the Port of Los Angeles, which also happens to be the world’s busiest container port, handle hundreds of thousands of containers, and drayage service is the one that moves them.
+Understanding drayage is not difficult.
+It involves semi-trucks picking up containers directly from ships and transporting them to nearby rail yards, warehouses, or customer sites.
+The distances are short, usually under 100 miles, but the volume is massive.
+For instance, the Port of Los Angeles, the world’s busiest container port, handles hundreds of thousands of containers.
+Drayage services are essential for moving these containers efficiently.

-East Coast and West Coast ports of the US will go on hold without the drayage.
-Take the example of the Port of Long Beach, California.
-Here, electronics, apparel, and auto parts, which come from China and Japan, are transported to inland warehouses through drayage trucks.
-In 2024, these ports handled 9.8 million TEUs (twenty-foot equivalent units), and US drayage companies ran 24/7 operations, which is a phenomenal record.
+Drayage is vital for both East Coast and West Coast ports.
+For example, at the Port of Long Beach, California, electronics, apparel, and auto parts from China and Japan are transported to inland warehouses via drayage trucks.
+In 2024, these ports handled 9.8 million TEUs (twenty-foot equivalent units), with US drayage companies operating around the clock.

-Then, Savannah, a port in Georgia, is the fastest-growing US port where furniture and machinery come from Europe.
-Here, drayage services get connected to intermodal yards so that goods can reach Midwest factories.
-At the New York-New Jersey port complex, where spices and textiles come from India and Brazil, drayage tackles challenges like traffic congestion and chassis shortages.
+Savannah, a port in Georgia, is the fastest-growing US port, where furniture and machinery arrive from Europe.
+Drayage services connect to intermodal yards, ensuring goods reach Midwest factories.
+At the New York-New Jersey port complex, spices and textiles from India and Brazil face challenges like traffic congestion and chassis shortages.
+Reports from the Federal Maritime Commission (FMC) indicate that in 2023, businesses faced billions in losses due to port congestion.
+However, efficient drayage services allowed for quick recovery.

 Real-World Issues & Challenges in US Drayage

-• Long waits at ports (Sometimes it takes up to 48 hours)
+• Long waits at ports (sometimes up to 48 hours)

 • Driver shortages